bhshimab/eec201-final/README.md

 | 10a.1 | Accuracy of 2024 student data; “twelve” results vs “zero” results | "twelve": 15/18 (83%)<br>"zero" 16/18 (89%) |
 | 10a.2 | Accuracy of 2024 student data; speaker recognition vs word recognition | Speaker: 31/36 (86.1%)<br>word: 36/36 (100%)|
 | 10b | 2025 student data<br>speaker recognition using "five" vs using "eleven" and total recognition results | "five": 23/23 (100%)<br>"eleven": 22/23 (95.6%)<br>word classification 46/46 (100%) |

+We saw improved codebook matching with increased codebook size.
+Accuracy in recognition increased with codebook size until the size is about 3/4 (CHECK) of the training MFCC matrix.
+Past that, no increase in accuracy was observed, and further increasing the codebook size saw only diminishing returns.

 ### 4.3 Final results
 Final results will be added for the final report.